|The Acorn 6502 Microcomputer Kit||The Acorn Microcomputer (1979)|

 The Acorn Keyboard

 The computer was primarily sold as a kit; two Eurocard boards (160mm x 100mm) had first to be populated and wired together.
-These form a self-contained and unusually compact computer, needing only a 9-volt power supply.
+These form a self-contained and unusually compact computer (for the time), needing only a 9-volt power supply.
 The visible (top) board is the Acorn Keyboard:

 In addition to the white keyboard, this board also holds a